MatthiasPeltzer/mpc-vidply/Documentation/SettingsArchitecture.md

 ## Best Practices

+### Privacy Layer Settings (Site-Wide)
+Use for settings that should be **consistent across all external services**:
+- Privacy notice texts
+- Policy links
+- Button labels
+- Multilingual translations

 ### Player-Level (Global)
 Use for settings that should be **consistent across all tracks**:
 - UI behavior (controls, keyboard)